cyberbotics/competition-template/README.md

 ### Create your own entry repository from the template

-1. [Click here](../../generate) to create your own repository automatically or do it manually by clicking on the green button "Use this template":
+1. [Click here](../../generate) to create your own repository automatically or do it manually by clicking on the green button "Use this template".
+If you get a 404 page it's probably because you are not connected to your GitHub account.
    1. Fill the "Repository name" field with a name for your controller.
    1. Choose the visibility of your controller, keep it "Public" if you don't care about people looking at your controller code otherwise set it to "Private".
    1. Finally, click on the green button "Create repository from template".